Answering 24/7 276-623-0808

 What Types of Disability Cases Does Your Firm Handle?

 It is critical to understand that almost any type of injury or medical condition that results in a person not being able to work for at least 12 months potentially can qualify a person for social security disability income benefits.
-Thus, at The Law Offices of Mark T. Hurt, we assist individuals with all types of mental and physical disabilities that impact the ability to work.
+Thus, at the Mark Hurt Law Firm, we assist individuals with all types of mental and physical disabilities that impact the ability to work.

 If you are disabled, navigating the initial application or appeals process on your own can be daunting.
 You don’t need to face this process alone.